pushkar4844/pushkar4844/README.md

 ## About Me

-I'm a hands-on cloud architect with over 5 years of experience designing, building, and optimizing cloud-native infrastructure across AWS, GCP, and OCI.
-I focus on scalable, secure, and cost-effective architectures that align with business goals and engineering needs.
+Cloud Solutions Architect with proven expertise across AWS, Kubernetes, DevOps, and SAP on AWS—specializing in building secure, scalable, and cost-optimized cloud architectures that support high-availability enterprise systems.

-I enjoy working closely with stakeholders—from C-level executives to dev teams—to solve real problems with practical solutions.
-My core strengths include infrastructure automation, Kubernetes-based application platforms, and DevSecOps.
+I lead complex migrations, hybrid cloud strategies, and cloud-native modernization using Infrastructure as Code, serverless, and containerized microservices, while championing DevSecOps, Well-Architected Reviews, and cross-functional collaboration to deliver innovation and business impact.
 ---

 ## Core Expertise